- About SPPA

 - Prospective Students

 - Current Students

-The Master of Arts in Historic Preservation prepares professionals for the successful practice of historic preservation in public, private and non-profit venues.
+The courses available in Historic Preservation prepare professionals for the successful practice of historic preservation in public, private and non-profit venues.

 Students learn the theory and practice of historic preservation and develop skills in analysis and documentation of historic resources, practice of preservation planning, contextual research design, and advocacy.

-The program is designed to meet the needs of both traditional graduate students and working professionals, providing graduates with the skills and knowledge to work with a wide variety of populations and in diverse settings.
+The courses are designed to meet the needs of both traditional graduate students and working professionals, providing graduates with the skills and knowledge to work with a wide variety of populations and in diverse settings.

 Drawing on courses from the MAHP as indicated on the program of study, a twelve-credit hour Certificate Program in Historic Preservation is also offered.